GorML/Neural-Network-Zoo/README.md

 # Neural Network Model Zoo

-## 🕸️ Neural network architectures implemented in PyTorch and Swift for Tensorflow mainly for educational purposes.
+## :brain: :spider_web: Neural network architectures implemented in PyTorch and Swift for Tensorflow mainly for educational purposes.

+## :trophy:

-## Any contributions are welcome as long as they maintain established formatting.
+## :monocle_face: Any contributions are welcome as long as they comply with the established formatting.